Miguel-C-Cyber/it-helpdesk-ticketing-simulation-lab/README.md

 ## Security Escalation
 Escalated suspicious login activity after identifying indicators consistent with unauthorized authentication attempts and documented recommended containment actions.

+---

+# Project Outcomes
+This lab strengthened practical understanding of IT support operations, ticket management workflows, troubleshooting processes, escalation handling, and customer communication within a simulated enterprise support environment.

+---

+# Note
+This project was created for educational and portfolio purposes using a simulated IT support environment.
+All organizations, users, domains, and support scenarios are fictional.
+Because the environment used simulated email accounts and non-production domains, some outbound ticket responses generated delivery notification messages within the ticketing platform.